EdrisaJobe/sorting-visualizer/README.md

 # The Sorting-Visualizer

-A team based project, the Algorithm code is now seperate from the UI code, Below are summaries of the different classes we have.
+A team based project, the Algorithm code is now seperate from the UI code, below are summaries of the different classes we have and some UI pictures partaining to the application.

 ## Abstract Algorithm
 This is an abstract class that's meant to be extended.